International Teacher Education Student Conversation Project

 Activity Steps & Timeline

-- End of November (Week 48)- Students will receive an email with team member contact information.
+- End of October (Week 42/43)- Students will receive an email with team member contact information.

-- See here for Group Assignments.
+- See here for the list

-- End of November-Start of December (week 48-50)- students set up meeting time schedule with their team (2-3 one-hour meeting slots)
+- October 21-November 1 (week 43-44)- students set up meeting time schedule with their team (2-3 one-hour meeting slots)

 Comments and Questions?